Admission Following Withdrawal from Worcester State or Leave of Absence

 If students have accumulated any undergraduate, college-level credits at a regionally accredited college/university prior to seeking reactivation of the degree status and are not applying for the Nursing and Occupational Studies majors, they should apply for readmission through the Admissions office.
 Applications are available in the Admissions Office (Administration Building, Room 248) and online at http://www.worcester.edu/apply.

-If students have accumulated any undergraduate, college-level credits at a regionally accredited college/university prior to seeking reactivation of their degree status and are not applying for: Nursing and Occupational Studies majors, they should apply for reinstatement directly through the Registrar's Office (Administration Building, Room 107).
+If students have not accumulated any undergraduate, college-level credits at a regionally accredited college/university prior to seeking reactivation of their degree status and are not applying for: Nursing and Occupational Studies majors, they should apply for reinstatement directly through the Registrar's Office (Administration Building, Room 107).
 Deadline for Fall-July 1; Spring-November 1; Summer-April 1.
 It is each student's responsibility to supply and update the following documents if not already on file.

 - final high school transcript